As a vegan it can be a nightmare finding out what’s safe to eat. These are some foods you probably thought were vegan but aren’t!

 Not only are many types of pesto not vegan, but many also are not vegetarian either.
 Most traditional types contain Parmesan which may use rennet.
 Rennet is taken from the stomach lining of mammals, most commonly young calves.

-Pick this instead: vegan-friendly pesto is now commonly available
+Pick this instead: vegan-friendly pesto is now commonly available and there are loads of options here.

 Can contain: cow’s milk or cream